Nubia (DC Comics): Earth-23

 Renee Montoya ventures forth with Earth-5's Captain Marvel in an attempt to recruit each universe's equivalent of Superman to join Nix Uotan's Army of Heaven on Earth-Zero (the primary DC Earth).
 The beginning of the last Final Crisis issue illustrates their visit to a universe where a Black Superman is the President of the United States.
 This Superman confers with a Black Wonder Woman, whom he refers to as Nubia.
 This Nubia is apparently one of the "Wonder Women of Amazonia", and she uses a relic called the Wonder Horn to summon Renee and the others into her world.

 This version of Nubia later reappears as a member of her Earth's Justice League, with her Earth officially revealed as Earth-23 in the new Multiverse.

 Wonder Woman: Earth One

 Nubia appears in the 2016 graphic novel Wonder Woman: Earth One.
 Queen Hippolyta's closest advisor and second-in-command of the Amazons, it is revealed that she had a romantic relationship with Hippolyta.

 Injustice: Gods Among Us

 Nubia appears in the comic series based on the 2017 video game Injustice 2.
-In the prologue to Injustice 2, Nubia is appointed as the new Wonder Woman of Themyscira after Diana's actions with the Regime from the first game.
+In the prologue to Injustice 2, Nubia is appointed as the new Wonder Woman of Themyscira after Diana's actions with the Regime from the first game (the Diana of the Injustice dimension having been morally corrupt and obsessed with her Earth's genocidal Superman before bring defeated by a regular Wonder Woman from another reality).

 Nubia: Real One

-An original YA graphic novel Nubia: Real One, was written by L.L.
-McKinney and with art by Robyn Smith.
+An original YA graphic novel Nubia: Real One, set in its own continuity, was written by L.L.
+McKinney and with art by Robyn Smith, following Nubia Johnson, the black twin sister of Diana Johnson/Wonder Girl.
 According to the publisher, the story "follows a teenage Nubia as she learns to embrace her true self in a world filled with racial inequality, school violence, and other timely issues affecting young people today".
 It was released on February 23, 2021.